hashmismatch/freertos.rs/README.md

 # freertos.rs

 A Rust wrapper for [FreeRTOS](http://www.freertos.org/).
-Nightly Rust is required.
+Beta Rust is required - soon to be stable.

 The main entry point for your embedded executable should be provided by your platform's preffered compiler toolchain.
 For example, for STM microcontrollers, a project generated using STM32CubeMX and compiled using GCC could be used as a starting point.
 Additional shims between C and Rust provide access to drivers, hardware and FreeRTOS.